 The cost to study for the CIR / ICIR as a member of the IR Society is £599 + VAT, and as a non-member is £749 + VAT.
-Please contact our office should you wish to discuss membership, as becoming a member could save you money.
+Please contact our office should you wish to discuss membership, as other benefits are available to members.